aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 The solution is a PowerShell-based support metadata collector.

-The workflow collects support-relevant system details and writes them into a standardized report file:
+The tool collects support-relevant system details and writes them into a standardized report file:

 `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt`